 Hair color in anime typically follows a stereotype paved by hundreds of characters before.

 Blue and pink seem to have been carefully chosen to complement each other’s traits and balance the formal look of the maid uniforms.

 Rem, arguably the fan favorite, has light sky blue hair that is usually found in calm characters who have a hidden talent and a keen sense of the emotions of people around them.

-Blue haired characters are not always noticed since they tend to be quiet, but at the same time, they have a huge impact on the plot since they usually drive other characters to open up and to be honest about their feelings.
+Blue-haired characters are not always noticed since they tend to be quiet, but at the same time, they have a huge impact on the plot since they usually drive other characters to open up and be honest about their feelings.

 Ram with her pink hair represents her spicy, youthful yet orderly behavior while having a benevolent side to her sister and master.

-However, Ram’s character design has ジトー eyes (Jito), which means to “stare.”
-Her eyes look half-open, which are found in scornful characters, which is another stereotype.
+However, Ram’s character design has ジトー eyes (Jito), which means “stare.”
+Her eyes look half-open, which is found in scornful characters, which is another stereotype.
 This trait is obvious in Ram’s personality.

 This is what distances Natsuki Subaru from Ram in the story and ultimately her role, which damages her popularity with viewers.